YashDate31/CareerPathway/README.md

 ## ✨ Developed By

-Created with 💻 in Visual Studio Code by [Your Name].
+Created with 💻 in Visual Studio Code by [DY Patil].